SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 Introduction
 ============

-spinal.lib.misc.pipeline provide a pipelining API.
+spinal.lib.misc.pipeline provides a pipelining API.
 The main advantages over manual pipelining are :

-- You don't have to pre define upfront all the signal elements needed for the entire staged system, you can create and consume stagable signals in a more adhoc fashion as your design requires without needing to refactor all the intervening stages to know about the signal
+- You don't have to predefine all the signal elements needed for the entire staged system upfront.
+You can create and consume stagable signals in a more ad hoc fashion as your design requires - without needing to refactor all the intervening stages to know about the signal
 - Signals of the pipeline can utilize the powerful parametrization capabilities of SpinalHDL and be subject to optimization/removal if a specific design build does not require a particular parametrized feature, without any need to modify the staging system design or project code base in a significant way.
 - Manual retiming is much easier, as you don't have to handle the registers / arbitration manualy
 - Manage the arbitration by itself